Sometimes our lives can feel like they are running away from us causing us to feel stressed, anxious, overwhelmed, and

 This is different than just inhaling the oils straight.
 Diffusers provide you with longer-lasting and intense benefits.

 You can diffuse them in your home, place of business, or wherever…allowing others to partake in the joys of these potent oils.

 You can create a spa-like environment in a matter of just a few minutes.

 Speaking of spa.
 Inhaling essential oils via the steam in a hot bath is another method for safely indulging in essential oils.

 Just add several drops of essential oils and Epsom salts to your bathwater then turn on some music and you’ve got a relaxing detox bath.

 4. Apply Essential Oils To Your Skin

-You can apply essential oils to your temples or use them in a massage oil to promote full body relaxation.
+You can apply essential oils to your temples in a roller bottle or use them in a massage oil to promote full-body relaxation.

 Create your own air freshener using water and essential oils.

 Go here for a great fabric spray recipes to use instead of Febreeze